nrfconnect/sdk-mcuboot/docs/PORTING.md

 int     flash_area_id_to_multi_image_slot(int image_index, int area_id);
 ```

+---
+**Note**

-**Note:** As of writing, it is possible that mcuboot will open a flash area multiple times simultaneously (through nested calls to `flash_area_open`).
+As of writing, it is possible that mcuboot will open a flash area multiple times simultaneously (through nested calls to `flash_area_open`).
 As a result, mcuboot may call `flash_area_close` on a flash area that is still opened by another part of mcuboot.
 As a workaround when porting, it may be necessary to implement a counter of the number of times a given flash area has been opened by mcuboot.
 The `flash_area_close` implementation should only fully deinitialize the underlying flash area when the open counter is decremented to 0.
 See [this GitHub PR](https://github.com/mcu-tools/mcuboot/pull/894/) for a more detailed discussion.

+---

 ## Memory management for mbed TLS